ErikWallin/BuddyLeague/README.md

 scenario is that you play floor ball with your friends once a week.
 It's often many smaller games with different combinations of players.
 Some player maybe win 4 of 5 games, and is thus ranked before a player with only 2 wins.
-This project is mainly the REST Api, but provides a very simple web gui.
+This project is mainly the REST Api, but will later provide a simple web gui.

 You can use the [REST Client for
 Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/9780/) to test